lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Alternatively, the `otp_operation_done` interrupt can be enabled up to notify the processor once an access has completed.
 6. If the status register flags a DAI error, additional handling is required (see [Section on Error handling]({{< relref "#error-handling" >}})).

-Note that the hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.
+The hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.

+It should also be noted that the effect of locking a partition via the digest only takes effect **after** the next system reset.
+To prevent integrity check failures SW must therefore ensure that no more programming operations are issued to the affected partition after initiating the digest calculation sequence.

 ## Error Handling